DemolitionStudios/visualprogramming.net/content/Support/CustomSupport.md

 title: Custom Support
 id: 2
 img: img/vvvv-CustomSupport.jpg
-button: Custom Support
+button: Contact Us
 ---
-<p class="font-weight-bold">You're using vvvv in a commercial project and need a hand?
+<p class="font-weight-bold">Using vvvv in a commercial project and need a hand?
 Our engineering team is here to help!</p>

 <h5 class="text-light">We offer</h5>

 - Project Consulting
 - Project Support
 - Custom Development

-Please get in touch, tell us about your situation and we'll get back to you as soon as possible.